-Who doesn’t love a parade?
+Who doesn’t love a parade or fun holiday event?
 You bet your jingle bells we do!
 That’s why we’re happy to bring good tidings of great joy in a full lineup of Christmas parades in the Myrtle Beach area, which is where you may want to extend your stay while you’re in town for these weekend events.
 Make plans now!
 It’s our gift to you!

 Pair the parade with an overnight stay at: